petros-d/docs/docs/deferrable-operators.md

 ### How It Works

-Airflow 2.2 introduces two new concepts to support Deferrable Operators: The Trigger and the Triggerer.
+Airflow 2.2 introduces two new concepts to support Deferrable Operators: the Trigger and the Triggerer.

 A **Trigger** is a small, asynchronous Python function that quickly and continuously evaluates a given condition.
 Due to its design, thousands of Triggers can be run in a single process, resulting in significant efficiency improvements over running sensors and Operators in a single process each.
 In order for an Operator to be deferrable, it must have its own Trigger code that determines when and how the Operator is deferred.